julian-molina/Documentation/docs/_includes/network/testing-environment.md

 <!--------------------------------------------- CONTENT starts -->

+A thorough and comprehensive testing of strategies is at the core of successful trading.
+Superalgos strives to put you in control of the testing process providing you with flexible tools to fit your criteria.

 Depending on how you use the system, how many markets and exchanges you work with, the number of trading systems you use, or the way you choose to test your strategies, you may find yourself with a large number of testing sessions.
 It is recommended you organize all of your testing sessions below the testing environment node.

 <!--------------------------------------------- CONTENT ends -->